gabrielndiniz/gabrielndiniz.github.io/index.md

 ### What are my skills
 I am a **Chemical Engineer** from **USP - Universidade de São Paulo (Brazil)** who had several different jobs and positions.
 I am a quick-learner that enjoys dynamic environments.
 Today, I work on Brazilian Navy as a Technical Coordinator in a high complexity engineering project.
-I participated on the multidisciplinary teams behind the development and implementation of two engineering document management software, due to the necessity of control and verification.
-Nowadays, I am coordinating the multidisciplinary team of sixteen people behind digital sign on these documents.
+I participated on the multidisciplinary teams behind the development and implementation of two engineering document management software.
-Also, I coordinate a team of nine people behind the follow-up of engineering document from all different areas of engineering and quality management, connecting four different sectors from the company (about 500 people).

 ### What are my programming courses
 From **Udemy**: